What is a base year in a lease (and why is it so important to understand)?

 What can I do to avoid a landlord deferring their expenses?

-To avoid this, you should thoroughly audit the landlord’s past operating expenses and asset maintenance records as part of the lease negotiation process and your due diligence.
-At a minimum:
+To protect yourself, you should thoroughly audit the landlord’s operating expenses and asset maintenance records as part of the lease negotiation process and your due diligence.

 - Look into the building’s expenses for the last three years.
 This should give you a fair indication about the average annual increase of outgoings and how you should budget moving forward